 Our Family Vacation to Houston Part 19

-The evening entertainment was Christian comedian Tim Hawkins.
+The evening entertainment that night at the THSC Family Conference was Christian comedian Tim Hawkins.
 We were so excited to see him in person.
 We have several of his DVDs and watch his clips online often, but we had never seen him in person.
 We ate a quick supper and then went to stand in line to get a good seat.
 When we walked in the hotel lobby, a lady directed us to the line for the concert.
 There were already quite a few people there, but I knew we would still be able to find great seats.
 The line started moving, and we all filed up the escalator and into the huge conference room.
 To my dismay the two middle sections of the entire place were already completely full.
 My husband ran and found some seats in the very front row of the left side section.
 Oh well, we could see Tim Hawkins on the right, and the huge screen was on the left, so I figured it was good enough.

 Jason took a couple of the kids to the bathroom, and as I sat there, I kept wondering how all those people were there ahead of us.
 I caught the eye of the lady of the family sitting right next to us and asked her how long she had been there before we got there.
 People had been so friendly for the entire conference that her response caught me off guard.
 She looked at me suspiciously, raised her eyebrows and said, “Just right before you,” very defensively.
 I shouldn’t have said anything else but I was still trying to figure out how all those people had gotten in ahead of us, so I asked again.
 “Why?” she rudely spat out the word.